 CREAMMA – What Does it Mean for Employees & Employers?

-After being signed into law on Monday, February 22, 2021, CREAMMA makes marijuana use will be legal and regulated for adults 21 and older.
+After being signed into law on Monday, February 22, 2021, CREAMMA makes marijuana use in New Jersey legal and regulated for adults 21 and older.
 It decriminalizes possession of limited amounts of marijuana, as well.

 But it does more than that, particularly for employers and employees.